xvrzhao/go-examples/README.md

 # Golang Snippets

-Here are some Go code snippets that I wrote, which are classic, general usage, or explanatory.
+Here are some Go snippets that I picked, which are classic, idiomatic, or explanatory.

 ## Installation

 ```bash